friendlybug/portfolio/index.md

 To continue using my current skills of object oriented design, leadership, coaching and mentoring and gain new skills in Mobile App Development using XCode, Android SDK and other new technologies.

 ### Professional Summary
-A high performing and dedicated professional equipped with the experience and skill to work in a dynamic and technical environment and close to **3 years** of experience in object-oriented development and programming analysis.
+A high performing and dedicated professional equipped with the experience and skill to work in a dynamic and technical environment and close to 3 years of experience in object-oriented development and programming analysis.
 An eager learner, I pride myself on my ability to successfully take on new challenges and develop ever expanding areas of expertise.
 Among my strengths, I am a disciplined and hardworking individual with a demonstrated ability to balance the competing demands of multiple projects.
 Passionate about innovative solutions and complex technological challenges, I have established a reputation as an effective and valuable employee.
 A skilled communicator with the ability to establish rapport with diverse people and effectively collaborate within a team and highly adaptable with the qualities needed to be efficient in fast-paced multitasking environments.
 A resourceful and confident individual with an infectious enthusiasm for technology, innovation and all forms of learning.

 ### Work Experience
 Peel Plastics, Brampton, Ontario
 Programmer Analyst	2017 - Present

-•	Mentor and Coach University of Toronto Co-Op Students
+- Mentor and Coach University of Toronto Co-Op Students
-•	Compile Reports Using Crystal Reports and Oracle PL/SQL
+- Compile Reports Using Crystal Reports and Oracle PL/SQL
-•	Respond to urgent Manager and Supervisor requests to fetch Production Real Time Data
+- Respond to urgent Manager and Supervisor requests to fetch Production Real Time Data
-•	Recommend improvements to current practices and System Controls
+- Recommend improvements to current practices and System Controls
-•	Maintain System Protocols by writing and updating Procedures
+- Maintain System Protocols by writing and updating Procedures

 Solda Pools, Brampton, Ontario
 Java Developer	2012 - 2017

-•	Design, build, and maintain efficient, reusable, and reliable Object-Oriented Java code
+- Design, build, and maintain efficient, reusable, and reliable Object-Oriented Java code
-•	Work on Projects involving the Implementation of new and existing Back-End Systems
+- Work on Projects involving the Implementation of new and existing Back-End Systems
-•	Work closely with Development Project Managers and Business Analysts
+- Work closely with Development Project Managers and Business Analysts
-•	Produce accurate delivery estimates and manage transition from analysis to design and delivery
+- Produce accurate delivery estimates and manage transition from analysis to design and delivery

 Pollard Banknote, Winnipeg, Manitoba
 Programmer Analyst	2010 - 2012

-•	Work in an Agile Development Environment
+- Work in an Agile Development Environment
-•	Developed Software on Linux Centos 4 using C/C++ to test constraints
+- Developed Software on Linux Centos 4 using C/C++ to test constraints
-•	Analysed and documented customer Lottery Ticket Game specifications ( Bingo, Crossword, Match 3 )
+- Analysed and documented customer Lottery Ticket Game specifications ( Bingo, Crossword, Match 3 )
-•	Improved department code by enhancing bash scripts to automate email reports
+- Improved department code by enhancing bash scripts to automate email reports
-•	Credited as a strong asset to my department and Pollard Banknote.
+- Credited as a strong asset to my department and Pollard Banknote.

 ### Education